nantrinh/postit_app_walkthrough/lesson_2/lecture_3.md

 - Test your changes.
   - Verify that the behavior of the `new` and `edit` views are unaffected.

-## Allow a user to create a new category.
+## Allow a user to create a new category
 - Add `new` and `create` actions.
 Downcase the name before saving.
   ```
   # app/controllers/categories_controller.rb